High-dimensional and Permutation Invariant Anomaly Detection: Results

-All features are first normalized to the range [-1,1] before training.
-Additional pre-processing choices, such as normalizing the data to the range [0,1], or standardization, by changing the input distributions to have mean 0 and standard deviation of 1, were tested, but did not yield a better density estimation performance.
-The probability density is calculated with Eq.~\ref{eq:cnf} using the Skilling-Hutchinson approximate trace estimation with random samples drawn from a normal distribution.
-The integral is solved using \textsc{SciPy}~\cite{2020SciPy-NMeth} with explicit Runge-Kutta method of order 5(4)~\cite{dormand1980family,shampine1986some} with absolute and relative tolerances of $10^{-5}$ and $10^{-4}$, respectively.
-Lower values of the absolute and relative tolerances were tested with results remaining unchanged.
+All features are first normalized to have mean zero and unit standard deviation before training.
+The probability density is calculated with Eq.~\ref{eq:cnf}.
+The integral is solved using \textsc{SciPy}~\cite{2020SciPy-NMeth} with explicit Runge-Kutta method of order 5(4)~\cite{dormand1980family,shampine1986some} with absolute and relative tolerances of $5\times10^{-5}$ and $10^{-4}$, respectively.
+Lower and higher values of the absolute and relative tolerances were tested with overall results remaining unchanged.

 First, we demonstrate the permutation invariance of the probability density by evaluating the estimated negative log-likelihood (nll) of the data, trained using exclusively QCD jets.
 We show a single jet using different permutations of the input particles.
 These results are presented in Figure.~\ref{fig:perm_inv}.
 Uncertainties are derived from the standard deviation of 10 independent estimations of the nll.